-Background: The House passed the George Floyd Justice in Policing Act of 2020 (H.R.
-7120) on June 25, 2020.
-Law enforcement was unfairly locked out of the discussion and development of this overhaul of their profession.
-The result was a bill with which the law enforcement community had significant concerns.
+Background: The House passed the George Floyd Justice in Policing Act twice in the 116th and 117th Congresses.
+Law enforcement was unfairly locked out of the discussion and development of this overhaul of their profession and the result was a bill with which the law enforcement community continues to have significant concerns.
+Yet Congress and the Administration continue to press for the passage of this flawed bill.

-The most significant concerns include amending Section 242 of Title 18 United States Code to lower the standard for mens rea and the practical elimination of qualified immunity for law enforcement officers.
+The areas of most significant concern include amending Section 242 of Title 18 United States Code to lower the standard for mens rea and the practical elimination of qualified immunity for law enforcement officers.
 Combined, these two provisions take away any legal protections for officers while making it easier to prosecute them for mistakes on the job, not just criminal acts.
 With the change to qualified immunity, an officer can go to prison for an unintentional act that unknowingly broke an unknown law.
 NAPO believes in holding officers accountable for their actions, but the consequence of this would be making criminals out of decent officers enforcing the laws in good faith.